mbsa-tud/tsad_platform/README.md

 #### hyperparameters
 **- optional -**
 This field can contain all configurable hyperparameters for your model/algorithm.
 If you want to add a hyperparameter, specify its name as a new key within this field.
-It must contain two keys: **value** and **type**.
-The type is only required for the optimization algorithm of the platform.
-It must be one of: `"integer"`, `"real"`, `"categorical"`.
-Look at the example [above](#the-modeloptions-struct) for reference.

 You can then use these hyperparameters in the data preparation, model training and detection functions to modify your model.
 See Chapter [adding models](#adding-models) for some examples.